Wadi Rum, Jordan

 Bedouin folks call Wadi Rum their home.
 They’re super welcoming and have a deep-rooted culture.
 When you visit, you’ll get to:

-• Eat Like a Local: Try grub like zarb, which is meat and veggies cooked in a pit, and mansaf, a dish with lamb, rice, and a yogurt topping.
+• Eat Like a Local: Try grub like zarb, meat and veggies cooked in a pit, and mansaf, a dish with lamb, rice, and a yogurt topping.

 • Tea Time: Enjoy sweet mint tea with them.
 It’s a big deal in their welcoming ways.

-• Beats and Moves: At night around the fire, there’s often Bedouin tunes and dancing.
+• Beats and Moves: At night around the fire, Bedouin tunes and dancing often occur.

 Bedouin Camps

 Spending the night at a Bedouin camp is a top experience in Wadi Rum.
-You get a choice from simple spots with communal services to upscale spots with your own tent fancy meals, and your own bathroom.
+You can choose from simple spots with communal services to upscale spots with your tent, fancy meals, and your own bathroom.
 It’s to sleep out in the broad desert sky.

 Wildlife and Ecology